Petroleum and Flammable Materials Storage License SCDF submission

 Licence Application Procedure for Storage of Highly Flammable Petroleum Products with Flash Point Below 93 Degree Celsius

-To obtain the licence, companies must submit an application to the relevant authorities, providing detailed information about the storage facility, including its location, design, and safety features.
+To obtain the licence, companies must submit an application to the relevant authorities, providing detailed information about the storage facility, including its location, design, safety features, secondary containment sized to hold 110% of the largest tank’s volume, and approved safety cabinets for indoor storage exceeding 25 gallons.

-The application must also include a risk assessment report and an emergency response plan, demonstrating the company’s ability to handle potential incidents and minimize their impact.
+The application must also include a risk assessment report and an emergency response plan, demonstrating the company’s ability to handle potential incidents by addressing leakage, controlling flammable vapors, and mitigating explosion hazards to minimize their impact.

 The licence application procedure involves a thorough review of the company’s safety protocols and storage facilities, as well as on-site inspections to verify compliance with regulations.